nookieman/Media-Exchange/README.md

 The medaemon.py script should run at all times.
-It is responible to react on user's wishes.
+It is responsible to react on user's wishes.
 It packages and uploads requested media.

 See the /about page for help with decrypting files.